Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 ### Status

-The variable Status describes if a ActyxOS or an app is running on your node:
+The variable _Status_ describes if ActyxOS or an app is running on your node:

 Value     | Nodes                               | Apps                            |
 ----------|-------------------------------------|---------------------------------|